Apps72/DbMocker/ReadMe.md

 }
 ```

-See [https://github.com/Apps72/DbMocker/wiki](DbMocker Wiki pages) for more information.
+See [DbMocker Wiki pages](https://github.com/Apps72/DbMocker/wiki) for more information.